Sean Dundee: Club career

 Born in Durban, Dundee began his football career in South Africa with local teams Bayview Durban and D'Alberton Callies Durban, before moving to Germany and Stuttgarter Kickers in 1992.
 After spending the 1994–95 season with TSF Ditzingen he signed with Bundesliga team Karlsruher SC.
 Developing to become one of the ace goalscorers in the German league, he scored 16 goals in 1995–96 and 17 goals in 1996–97.
 He scored 61 goals in 162 Bundesliga games.

 In July 1998, he joined Premier League club Liverpool for £2 million, as joint managers Gérard Houllier and Roy Evans needed an extra striker to cover for the injured Robbie Fowler, who was unavailable until the winter.
 However, Dundee failed to break up the partnership of Karl-Heinz Riedle and Michael Owen during the first quarter of the season, and when Fowler returned from injury his chances of first team action were looking even more remote.
 He only played three games in the league for Liverpool (all of them as a substitute during the final weeks of the campaign as their bid for a UEFA Cup place slipped away) and after the end of the season he returned to Germany in a £1 million move to VfB Stuttgart.

 Still struggling to regain his old form, he moved to Austrian team Austria Wien in 2003.
 He failed to score in 18 games before returning to KSC in 2004.
 For the season 2006–07 he signed a two-year contract with Kickers Offenbach.
 Before finishing the contract he moved back to Stuttgarter Kickers in January 2007.

 After leaving his German club he signed for AmaZulu in his native Durban on 17 August 2008.

 International career

 Dundee went as far as switching nationality to Germany, but was however never used by the national team, although he did manage a solitary appearance at "B" level, scoring once against Russia.

 Off the pitch

-Dundee endorsed Sean Dundee's World Club Football, a 1997 Windows video game.
+Dundee endorsed Sean Dundee's World Club Football, a 1997 football video game.

 On 13 November 2013, he returned to Germany to join amateur club VSV Büchig in the Kreisliga.
 He played there until the end of the 2015–16 season.

 Dundee became an analyst/co-commentator for the Bundesliga world feed beginning with the 2017–18 season.